aurovrata/cf7-grid-layout/README.txt

 22. (22) You can set a maximum number of rows a user can add to a table, by adding the `data-max` attribute to your table element.
 23. (23) You can filter mail tags, hover your mouse over the blue information icon next to each tag and click the link, this will copy the filter code to your clipboard which you can paste into your functions.php file.
 == Changelog ==
+= 4.10.1 =
+* cleanup code.
+* scroll up on slide change for multi-slider forms.
 = 4.10.0 =
 * abstraction of dynamic lists to open the possibility for other tag fields.
 * fix file required PHP fatal error.